Digium

 Digium, Inc. is a communications technology company based in Huntsville, Alabama, and since 2018, a subsidiary of Sangoma Technologies Corporation.
 The company makes VoIP business phone systems, IP phones, and hardware products.
 It was founded in 1999 by Mark Spencer.

-Digium, Inc. sells all of its products and services directly to businesses and consumers.
-It also offers its business-to-business communications products, including Digium Cloud Services.
+Digium offers both business-to-consumer and business-to-business communications products.

 History

-In 1999, while a Computer Engineering student at Auburn University, Mark Spencer founded Linux Support Services (LSS).
-His motivation for starting the company was the high-cost of existing business phone systems.
-Spencer named it Asterisk, after the programming wildcard symbol and the ”star” phone key.
+In 1999, while a computer engineering student at Auburn University, Mark Spencer founded Linux Support Services (LSS).
+His motivation for starting the company was the high cost of existing business phone systems.
+Spencer named it Asterisk after the programming wildcard symbol and the ”star” phone key.
 It enabled phone calls over the Internet, providing an alternative to hardware-dependent PBX systems at a reduced cost.

-Asterisk-based business phone systems, like Digium's Switchvox, were the first of a new generation of VoIP-based communications solutions that would emerge to compete companies like Cisco and Avaya.
-Reflecting the company's shift away from Linux support to developing Asterisk and new communications solutions, Linux Support Services was renamed to Digium in 2001.
+Asterisk-based business phone systems were the first of a new generation of VoIP-based communications products to compete with companies such as Cisco and Avaya.
+Reflecting the company's shift away from Linux support to developing Asterisk and new communications solutions, Linux Support Services was renamed Digium in 2001.

 Digium provides a business phone system powered by Asterisk, either as an on-premises solution or a cloud-based PBX solution.
 The service can be extended to employee mobile devices.

-It is estimated that Asterisk is currently being used by developers in 170 countries, and is running on approximately 1 million servers.
+It is estimated that Asterisk is currently being used by developers in 170 countries and is running on approximately 1 million servers.

 Acquisition

-Sangoma Technologies Corporation announced that they entered into a definitive agreement on August 23, 2018, closing August 31, 2018, expecting to pay US$28 million on a debt-free and cash-free basis, subject to customary working capital adjustments to acquire Digium.
-The purchase price consists of $24.3 million in cash and 3,943,025 Sangoma common shares (representing $3.7 million based on a ten day volume weighted average price of $1.2214 per common share).
-Digium generated approximately $30 million in revenue in its fiscal year ended December 31, 2017, with consolidated assets (net of cash) of approximately $11 million, no debt and a net loss of approximately $4 million.
+Sangoma Technologies Corporation announced on August 23, 2018, that they entered into a definitive agreement, closing on August 31, 2018, expecting to pay US$28 million on a debt-free and cash-free basis, subject to customary working capital adjustments, to acquire Digium.
+The purchase price consists of $24.3 million in cash and 3,943,025 Sangoma common shares (representing $3.7 million based on a ten-day volume-weighted average price of $1.2214 per common share).
+Digium generated approximately $30 million in revenue in its fiscal year ended December 31, 2017, with consolidated assets (net of cash) of approximately $11 million, no debt, and a net loss of approximately $4 million.
 The transaction closed and was finalized on September 5, 2018.